-- (1) All contributions to the Plan shall be invested in annuities on the life of the participant with respect to whom such contributions are made. - (2) For the purpose of this plan, the terms "Annuity" or "Annuities" shall mean either: - (a) An individual, group, or variable annuity contract issued by a life insurance company, without a life insurance element.
-The contract shall be non-transferable and the participant's rights are non-forfeitable except for failure to pay future premiums; or - (b) An additional deposit for and in the name of the participant to the State Teachers' Retirement System in accordance with the relevant provisions of the California Education Code and in accordance with the regulations and procedures adopted by the State Teachers' Retirement Board. - (3) Each participant shall be entitled to elect one of the two above forms of an annuity to be purchased with contributions made on the participant's behalf; provided that only those participants who are members of the State Teachers Retirement System may elect the second form. - (4) The District shall determine which life insurance company or companies shall be authorized to issue contracts when such contracts are utilized under this plan, but will purchase annuity contracts from only those companies which have executed the Company Qualification Agreement to Sell and Service Tax-Sheltered Annuities (Form L-32). - (8) Non-Recovery of Contributions Contributions made by the District of this plan shall not be recoverable by it but shall irrevocably vest in the participants through their annuities.

-g.
-Servicing Agency

-- (1) The Servicing Agency appointed by the Board shall perform all services specified in the Servicing Agency Agreement for Tax-Sheltered Annuities (Form L-31), including but not limited to the following: - (a) Coordinating the processing of proposals, applications and annuities from the various insurance companies. - (b) Arranging for the servicing of annuities in force, whether applied for by this district or purchased in another district for an employee who has transferred to this district. - (c) Processing payment to individual insurance companies.
+- (2) For the purpose of this plan, the terms "Annuity" or "Annuities" shall mean either: - (a) An individual, group, or variable annuity contract issued by a life insurance company, without a life insurance element.
+The contract shall be non-transferable and the participant's rights are non-forfeitable except for failure to pay future premiums; or - (b) An additional deposit for and in the name of the participant to the State Teachers' Retirement System in accordance with the relevant provisions of the California Education Code and in accordance with the regulations and procedures adopted by the State Teachers' Retirement Board. - (3) Each participant shall be entitled to elect one of the two above forms of an annuity to be purchased with contributions made on the participant's behalf; provided that only those participants who are members of the State Teachers Retirement System may elect the second form. - (4) The District shall determine which life insurance company or companies shall be authorized to issue contracts when such contracts are utilized under this plan, but will purchase annuity contracts from only those companies which have executed the Company Qualification Agreement to Sell and Service Tax-Sheltered Annuities (Form L-32). - (8) Non-Recovery of Contributions Contributions made by the District of this plan shall not be recoverable by it but shall irrevocably vest in the participants through their annuities. - g.
+Servicing Agency - (1) The Servicing Agency appointed by the Board shall perform all services specified in the Servicing Agency Agreement for Tax-Sheltered Annuities (Form L-31), including but not limited to the following: - (a) Coordinating the processing of proposals, applications and annuities from the various insurance companies. - (b) Arranging for the servicing of annuities in force, whether applied for by this district or purchased in another district for an employee who has transferred to this district. - (c) Processing payment to individual insurance companies.
 Where central billing services are provided by the servicing agency, the Governing Board authorizes the insurance companies involved to send all premium notices to the above referenced servicing agency.
-The above-mentioned procedure will also encompass premium payment for any employee who may have purchased a tax-sheltered Annuity in another district and desires to continue the plan while employed by this District. - (2) The Servicing Agency may service only those companies which have filed with the Superintendent/President such a properly executed company agreement.
+The above-mentioned procedure will also encompass premium payment for any employee who may have purchased a tax-sheltered Annuity in another district and desires to continue the plan while employed by this District.

-h.
-Liability -

-- (1) Each agency or individual representative handling premiums for the district shall maintain a professional liability insurance policy satisfactory to the district of an amount not less than \$150,000.00 aggregate per year, with \$50,000.00 to apply in full to each occurrence. - (2) Any agency employee or representative handling District funds coming to the agency shall be covered by a Fidelity Bond of not less than \$5000.00. - i.
+- (2) The Servicing Agency may service only those companies which have filed with the Superintendent/President such a properly executed company agreement. - h.
+Liability - (1) Each agency or individual representative handling premiums for the district shall maintain a professional liability insurance policy satisfactory to the district of an amount not less than \$150,000.00 aggregate per year, with \$50,000.00 to apply in full to each occurrence. - (2) Any agency employee or representative handling District funds coming to the agency shall be covered by a Fidelity Bond of not less than \$5000.00. - i.
 Administration Such procedures as may be necessary or advisable in effecting proper administration of this Tax-Sheltered Annuity Plan shall be prepared and administered by the Superintendent/President.